camunda/camunda-8-js-sdk/packages/zeebe/README.md

 Install the package globally:

 ```
-npm i -g zeebe-node
+npm i -g @camunda8/zeebe
 ```

-Now you have the command `zeebe-node <filename>` that parses a BPMN file and emits type definitions.
+Now you have the command `@camunda8/zeebe <filename>` that parses a BPMN file and emits type definitions.

 #### All versions